codelingo/docs/docs/unused/cs-perforce.md

 }
 ```

-Create a new .lingo file:
+Create a new codelingo.yaml file:

 ```bash
 lingo new
 ```

-Edit the .lingo file as follows:
+Edit the codelingo.yaml file as follows:

 ```bash
 lexicons: